gitGNU/gnu_stribog/README.txt

 will copy it to RAM. the program uses single library: libgcc.a. all computations should be in fixed point.

-Busy VIC slots: 3 (UART0), 4 (UART1), 5 (timer1), 6 and 7 (ADC), 8 (timer0)
+Busy VIC slots: 3 (timer0), 4 (timer1), 5 and 6 (ADC), 7 (UART1), 8 (UART0)

-Time functions (tempus.h) are based on timer1. it uses VIC vectored interrupt slot 5. this module receives PPS at CAP1.2 (signal A), too.
+Time functions (tempus.h) are based on timer1. it uses VIC vectored interrupt slot 4. this module receives PPS at CAP1.2 (signal A), too.

-UART0 is the auxiliary port to get GPS data; uses VIC slot 3
+UART0 is the auxiliary port to get GPS data; uses VIC slot 8

-UART1 is the basic port; uses VIC slot 4
+UART1 is the basic port; uses VIC slot 7

-ADC use VIC slots 6 and 7; magnetic module functions used in such way (see magex.c, multa.c) that ADC sampling frequency defines frequency of set/reset pulses. this frequency is adjusted to be an integer of 50 Hz.
+ADC use VIC slots 5 and 6; magnetic module functions used in such way (see magex.c, multa.c) that ADC sampling frequency defines frequency of set/reset pulses. this frequency is adjusted to be an integer of 50 Hz.